ucsb-cs156/w22/_lectures/lect07.md

 The assignment jpa04 is essentially the same as jpa03, except you are doing it _as a team_.
 This sets up some of the infrastructure and skills you'll need for working on the legacy code projects later in the course.

-There are eight distinct jobs (A-H) that you should divide among the members of your group (see list below).
+There are nine distinct jobs (A-I) that you should divide among the members of your group (see list below).
 Instructions for each of these follows later in these notes.

 Choose a facilitator for today's discussion; that person should share their screen and bring up the team slack channel in Zoom.

-Divide up the first six items, A-H, among the members of the group that are present.
+Divide up the first six items, A-F, among the members of the group that are present.
 Note the names of any group members that are absent.

 **Make a post in your team's zoom channel indicating which team members is assigned to each of the tasks A-F**